termpaint/termpaint/doc/integration.rst

 ----------

 termpaintx offers a very simple premade integration and a few functions that might be useful for custom integrations.

+termpaintx is has operating system specific dependencies and might not be available for all compilation environments.

+The free callback of this integration frees the memory used, thus termpaint_terminal_new takes ownership of the integration.

 .. c:function:: _Bool termpaintx_full_integration_available()